 5. Red, Taystee & Beyond

 We also meet inmates who have served many years in Litchfield and may never leave.
 Red and Freida are older inmates that are beginning to show signs of mental degradation.
-Taystee and Daya are still young but must make peace with the fact that they will live out the rest of their lives in prison, even though their “convictions” resulted from a need to place blame.
+Taystee and Daya are still young but must make peace with the fact that they will live out the rest of their lives in prison.
+That is even though their “convictions” resulted from a need to place blame.
 A fund supported organization, The National Council For Incarcerated and Formerly Incarcerated Women and Girls, has created a campaign that pushes for clemency for those “serving long sentences, are ill, are survivors, and who are elderly.”

 Often on the edge of real-world news stories and issues, Orange Is The New Black covers multiple issues that, sadly, are staples of the modern news cycle.
 The show uses the emotions it creates to give names and faces to news items we too often ignore.
 As Red says in episode five, season two: